netzero-labs/netzero-labs/docs/tariffs/Intelligent-Octopus-Go.md

   the previously configured value.
 This is to avoid overriding any manual changes.
 - Ohme chargers are not currently supported, since the smart charge schedule is not accurately represented in the Octopus API.
+- The charging rate of the Powerwall may vary: in Time-Based Control it will commonly be around 5kW per Powerwall, and in Self-Powered mode it will be around 1.8kW per Powerwall.
+Utility limits will also affect the charge rate.